Summer 2025 in London, June 23–July 18, 2025

 Students may register for one or both courses, which run consecutively.

-Session I: Comparative Criminal, Constitutional, and Statutory Law and Practice: From the Crime to the Courtroom—Human Rights in the Age of Digital Technology (3 credits)
+Session I: Comparative Criminal, Constitutional, and Statutory Law and Practice: From the Crime to the Courtroom (3 credits)

 Monday, June 23–Friday, July 4, 2025 (classes will take place Monday–Friday, 10:30 am–noon, 1–4:30 pm BST)

 This dynamic course provides a comprehensive exploration of criminal law through a comparative lens, focusing on the intersection of technology, privacy, and legal systems across the UK, international law, and other global jurisdictions.
-Students will analyze contemporary challenges such as cybercrime, digital privacy, and surveillance, and how it is handled in criminal law, and the implications on human rights.
-The course will include site visits to prominent legal institutions, such as the Old Bailey Criminal Court, providing real-world context to the theoretical foundations of criminal justice and human rights
+Content will focus human rights in the age of digital technology, and students will analyze contemporary challenges such as cybercrime, digital privacy, and surveillance, how it is handled in criminal law, and the implications on human rights.
+The course will include site visits to prominent legal institutions, such as the Old Bailey Criminal Court, providing real-world context to the theoretical foundations of criminal justice and human rights.

-Session II: The Business of Health Law (3 credits)
+Session II: Health Law: Organization and Finance (3 credits)

 Monday, July 7–Friday, July 18, 2025 (classes will take place Monday–Friday, 10:30 am–noon and 1–4:30 pm BST)